Our Corporate Philanthropy Practices

 As noted above, we also set aside time each year to collaborate on a variety of purpose-driven impact projects.
 This work takes many forms: design and development, strategy, educational resources, events, training, workshops, and so on.

 Occasionally, we also partner with mission-aligned nonprofits on charitable events, such as beach cleanups and other volunteer services.
-However, the pandemic makes this challenging.
-Since COVID-19, we produce virtual educational events and post them to our YouTube channel where anyone can derive value from them.
+However, the pandemic made this challenging.
+Since COVID-19, we produce virtual educational events through various partner networks, like the B Corp Marketers Network, W3C, and others.

 screen grab of a webinar on digital accessibility that's been posted to YouTube